Skip to content

 Biology

-Endemic species, wild herbs, and the ecological systems that sustain life.
+Endemic species, olive ecology, wild food, and the living systems that sustain Crete.

 Isolation has made Crete a laboratory of evolution.
-The island's endemic species—found nowhere else on Earth—include the Cretan wild goat (kri-kri), the Cretan spiny mouse, and more than 150 plant species.
+The island's endemic species—found nowhere else on Earth—include the Cretan wild goat (kri-kri), the Cretan spiny mouse, and, by most floristic counts, more than 150 endemic plant species.
 The mountains harbor relict forests of Cretan cypress and kermes oak, remnants of vegetation patterns that once covered the broader Mediterranean.

 The Olive Ecosystem

 Olive cultivation defines Cretan landscape and culture.
-Some 30 million trees cover the island, many of them centuries old.
+An estimated 30 million trees cover the island—a figure regional olive associations put at more than 30 million—many of them centuries old.
 The Koroneiki variety predominates, producing oil of exceptional quality—peppery, slightly bitter, intensely green.
 Beneath and between the trees, a complex understory supports pollinators, soil organisms, and the broader food web.

 An old olive tree is not a crop; it is an inheritance, a responsibility, a connection to every generation that tended it.